lmmx/bat/README.md

   https://www.maa.org/sites/default/files/images/upload_library/22/Ford/Bashelor.pdf
   - This paper won the authors the 2009 Merten M. Hasse prize from the Mathematical Association of America: https://www.maa.org/programs/maa-awards/writing-awards/enumerative-algebraic-geometry-of-conics
+  - A discussion of the approach to whittling down the possible number of intersections they talk about (from 7776 to 3264) can also be found in _Defining Algebraic Intersections_ by Fulton and MacPherson, chapter 1 of the book _Algebraic Geometry_ edited by Loren D. Olson (Springer, 1978).

 ## Plan